 A: Yes, most definitely.
 Accutane can cause serious birth defects.
 The precautions against getting pregnant while on Accutane should be taken seriously.
 Always use two forms of birth control when you are taking Accutane and for a month after you have stopped treatment.

-A: Accutane is dosed based upon your weight in kilograms.
+A: Acne treatment with Accutane is dosed based upon your weight in kilograms.
 We usually dose it 1 mg for each 1 kg of weight.
 So if you are 132 lbs= 60 kg (132lbs/2.2=60 kg) we try to keep at about 60 mg of medication or even a little higher.
 Ask your doctor to go over your dosage choices.

 Still have questions about your Accutane treatment?
 If you want to find out if Accutane would be a good option for you, schedule a consultation with one of our board-certified dermatologists.
 We have offices throughout New York and New Jersey and many treatment options to help you clear your acne.